binary-com/daily-report/_posts/en/2017-06-07-Australia-Grows-for-26th-Straight Year.md

 At 13.30, we get Canadian Building Permits.

-Crude oui inventories follow at 15.30.
+Crude Oil inventories follow at 15.30.

 ## Trade Idea